Fill 1 Created with Sketch. Event National Indigenous Peoples Day

 Drumming & Apple Dance

 Dezmond Morningchild, powwow dancer and singer, will be performing an Indigenous Apple Dance, a traditional celebration of community, sharing, and connection.
-During the dance, apples will be handed out—a symbol of generosity and friendship.
+During the dance, apples will be handed out—a symbol of generosity and friendship, courtesy of Freson Bros.

 Community Plaza from 1:00 p.m. - 1:20 p.m.